hassothea/gradientcobra/README.rst

 Installation
 ------------

-In your terminal, run: ``pip install gradientcobra`` to download and install from PyPI.
+In terminal, run: ``pip install gradientcobra`` to download and install from PyPI.

 Citation
 --------